 |

-can you expect when buying a ROUSH pipe?
+What can you expect when buying a ROUSH pipe?

 I want to just explain a few things about my work that may not be understood.
+I make all my pipes with plateau briar

-My only requirement for wood is it is the best wood available.
+for wood is it is the best wood available.

-I use a secondary curing process I developed over years of
+I use a secondary curing process I developed over years of experimenting.
+I along with many others find the results

-others find the results to be a remarkable first smoke.
+to be a remarkable first smoke.
+No

-No more breaking in process, cool and sweet from the beginning.
+more breaking in process, cool and sweet from the beginning.

 or Bakelite.
+I use Bakelite because

-I use Bakelite because of the beautiful color and it is a very
+of the beautiful color and it is a very traditional material for mouthpieces.
+I insert a piece of Delrin for the tennon

-I insert a piece of Delrin for the tennon in all my mouthpieces, which has
+in all my mouthpieces, which has several great properties.

-strength.
-I did an experiment
+First is strength.
+I did an

-concrete floor.
+on a concrete floor.
 It did not break

 the shank or snap the tennon.
 So I